tytydraco/yessleep/out/If_you_come_across_a_stone_castle_called_Gargoyle_Grove_stay_the_fck_away_from_it.md

 He listened intently as I described what had happened, scribbling down notes in a small pad he had brought with him.
 When I finished my story, he looked up at me with piercing brown eyes and said:

 'Well, boy.
-I dispatched a special team to the castle with a drone, which gave us a bird's-eye view of the entirety of the stone structure.
-But, unfortunately, no signs of your friends were seen.
-The sculptor even allowed my officers to search his truck, yet still there was no sign of them.'
+I dispatched a special team to the castle and we searched the structure.
+However, there was not much to see besides some walls and carvings.
+I have to tell you though, that guy is not joking.
+He is a very good one.
+But unfortunately, no signs of your friends were seen.
+The sculptor even allowed my officers to search his truck, yet still, there was no sign of them.'
 His voice trailed off and he slumped back in his chair in defeat.

 'Really?'
 I said, my confusion clear in my voice.